inika1/geo_proj/README.md

 ### scatter plot:

     takes in two numerical data columns(variable 1 & 2), both dropdowns will only show numerical values

+    if the groupby dropdown is selected, and has only two unique values(eg male and female), an unpaired t test will be calculated and the results will be shown (using statsmodels)

 ### group by dropdown: